monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

 The application program written in the MWX library is called ACT.
 The first step is to build and write it.

-* About the build directory structure
+* About the build folder structure
 * About the build script
 * About building with VS Code